openlibraryenvironment/edge-resource-sharing-message-services/README.md

 Outbound messages are routed by protocol, inbound messages are routed by target recipient

-The following helps with setting up topics and queues needed:
+The following helps with manually setting up topics and queues needed (Tho this should happen on demand in normal use):

     wget http://127.0.0.1:15672/cli/rabbitmqadmin
     chmod u+rx ./rabbitmqadmin